directvt/vtm/readme.md

 To render its interface, vtm needs a text console -- be it a terminal emulator, Windows Command Prompt, or a Linux VGA Console.
 See [Tested Terminals](https://github.com/netxs-group/vtm/discussions/72) for details.

-### All Inclusive
+### Portability

-vtm comes with just one executable file with no third party dependencies.
+vtm is just a single executable file without any third party dependencies.

 ### Adaptive Rendering